flokoe/bash-hackers-wiki/docs/syntax/quoting.md

 The command `test` or `[ ... ]` ([the classic test command](../commands/classictest.md)) is an ordinary command, so ordinary syntax rules apply.
-Let\'s take string comparison as an example:
+Let's take string comparison as an example:

     [ WORD = WORD ]